-Another integral step in preventing burnout is to survey staff about important aspects of the organizational culture [21].
-Maslach has developed a staff survey that incorporates the MBI with questions related to the six mismatches that lead to burnout (work overload, lack of control, insufficient reward, absence of community, lack of fairness, and conflict in values) and questions about management structures and processes (such as direct supervision and distant management), communication networks, health and safety concerns, and performance appraisal.
+Another integral step in preventing burnout is to survey staff about important aspects of the organizational culture.
+As noted, Maslach developed a staff survey that incorporates the MBI with questions related to the six mismatches that lead to burnout (work overload, lack of control, insufficient reward, absence of community, lack of fairness, and conflict in values) and questions about management structures and processes (such as direct supervision and distant management), communication networks, health and safety concerns, and performance appraisal.
 Questions customized for a specific setting may also be helpful.
-After the survey data have been collected, the responses are analyzed to identify the issues that should be addressed [21].
+The AWS can also be used in conjunction with the MBI to measure the likely cause of burnout in the workplace.
+After the survey data have been collected, the responses are analyzed to identify the issues that should be addressed [21; 39].